 Garden History: George and Louisa Macculloch once owned 26 acres of land surrounding their house, much of it used as farmland and orchards.
 Commodore Matthew Perry brought the wisteria planted along the rear porch arbor as a gift to Senator and Mrs. Miller circa 1857.
 Perry opened China and Japan to American trading in the mid-1850s.

-Today, the remaining three acres are a colorful and elegant garden.
-Returned to their former splendor by the Garden Club of Morristown in the 1950s, the plantings still enjoy the careful attention of Garden Club members on annual cleanup days.
-Planted for seasonal bloom, daffodils and bulbs welcome spring, followed by the magnificent wisteria, and in June, the roses perfume the air.
+Today, the remaining two acres are a colorful and elegant garden.
+Returned to their former splendor by the Garden Club of Morristown in the 1950s, the plantings still enjoy the careful attention of Garden Club members on an annual cleanup day each year.
+Planted for seasonal bloom, daffodils and other bulbs welcome spring, followed by the magnificent wisteria, and in June, the roses perfume the air.
+In the Spring of 2015, the Museum installed two vegetable beds in the back of the garden which will also serve as an outdoor classroom for students.
+The Museum’s landscaper, Sterling Horticulture Services, donated the labor and supplies to create the beds.
+The tomatoes, peppers, and herbs will be donated to the Community Soup Kitchen later in the summer.
+George Macculloch is believed to have grown the first recorded tomatoes in New Jersey.